-- Pro Tip: Click Save As to save the module with your desired settings as a module that can be used throughout the site.
+- Hint: Click Save As to save the module with your desired settings as a module that can be used throughout the site.
 Saved modules can be found in the Add Content menu on the right, under Saved Modules.

 - Open Page Builder